Note

 [SecondLevelModel.fit] Fitting second level model.
 Take a deep breath.

-[SecondLevelModel.fit] Loading data from Nifti1Image(
+[SecondLevelModel.fit] Loading data from <nibabel.nifti1.Nifti1Image object at

-[SecondLevelModel.fit] loading mask from Nifti1Image(
+[SecondLevelModel.fit] Loading mask from <nibabel.nifti1.Nifti1Image object at

-/home/runner/work/nilearn/nilearn/examples/05_glm_second_level/plot_oasis.py:116: UserWarning: [NiftiMasker.fit] Generation of a mask has been requested (imgs != None) while a mask was given at masker creation.
+/home/runner/work/nilearn/nilearn/examples/05_glm_second_level/plot_oasis.py:114: UserWarning: [NiftiMasker.fit] Generation of a mask has been requested (imgs != None) while a mask was given at masker creation.
 Given mask will be used.

 second_level_model.fit(